 a.
-Declaring that the Final Rule Exceeds the Secretary's statutory authority in that b.
+Declaring that the Final Rule Exceeds the Secretary's statutory authority in that CMS must reimburse Excepted Off-Campus PBDs under the OPPS methodology;

+b.
 Declaring that the Final Rule Exceeds the Secretary's statutory authority in that rate cuts for OPD services must be done in a budget neutral manner;